henry-luo/mark/README.md

 Compared to HTML/JSX, Mark has the following advantages:

 - Mark is a generic data format, whereas HTML is a specialized format for web content.
 - It does not have whitespace ambiguity, as the text objects are quoted explicitly.
-Thus Mark can be minified or prettified without worrying about changing the underlying content.
+It can be minified or prettified without worrying about changing the underlying content.
 - Mark attributes can have complex values, like JSON, not just quoted string values as in HTML.
-- It has a very clean syntax, whereas HTML5 parsing can be challenging even with HTML5 spec.
+- It has a very clean syntax, whereas HTML5 parsing is complicated, e.g. the non-extensible and error-prone self-closing syntax rules.
-- It is always properly closed; whereas HTML self-closing tag syntax is non-extensible and error-prone.
-- The DOM produced under Mark model, is just a hierarchy of POJO objects, which can be easily processed using the built-in JS functions or 3rd party libraries, making Mark an ideal candidate for virtual DOM and other application usages.
+- Mark contains just a hierarchy of POJO objects, which can be easily processed using the built-in JS language or any 3rd party libraries, without the need of complex DOM APIs.
+Making it an ideal for virtual DOM and other application usages.

 ### Mark vs. XML

 Compared to XML, Mark has the following advantages:

-- Mark attributes can have complex objects as values; whereas XML attribute values always need to be quoted and cannot have complex objects as values.
+- Mark attributes can have complex objects as values; whereas XML attribute values always need to be quoted, and cannot have complex objects as values.
 - Mark syntax is much cleaner than XML.
-It does not have whitespace ambiguity.
-It does not have the verbose closing tag.
-It does not have all the legacy things like DTD, which is half-baked for full schema definition.
+No whitespace ambiguity.
+No verbose closing tag.
+Does not have legacies like DTD, which is half-baked for full schema definition.
 - The data model produced by Mark is fully typed, like JSON; whereas XML is only semi-typed, when there's no schema.
+- Simple POJO vs. complex DOM APIs.

 ### Mark vs. S-expressions